Vyral/base-template/_posts/2018-09-21-what-does-the-beach-at-wild-dunes-resort-look-like-after-florence.md

 {% include youtube.html %}

-Take a look at the coast in my video.
+Take a look at how Hurricane Florence affected &nbsp;the coast in my video.

 Today I wanted to give those of you who haven’t already seen it a glimpse at what the beach looks like following Hurricane Florence.
 Looking at the shore about 20 minutes from high tide, you can see **places in the sand where ridges were breached** by the storm’s massive waves.